-The flood waters have receded but the Yarrow Food Hub is still feeding people, handing out gift cards, and rebuilding supplies.
+The flood waters have receded but the Yarrow Food Hub is still feeding people, filling coffee cups, handing out gift cards, and rebuilding supplies.

-The severe winter weather has only added insult to injury for farmers and residents whose homes are still uninhabitable from catastrophic flooding around the Sumas Prairie.
+Getting hit with wave after wave of severe weather has only added insult to injury for farmers and residents whose homes are still uninhabitable from catastrophic flooding in and around the Sumas Prairie.

-“It’s terrible,” said Victoria Kuit, who founded the Yarrow Food Hub to help her Chilliwack and Abbotsford neighbours.
+“It’s terrible,” said Victoria Kuit, who founded the Yarrow Food Hub in order to directly help her Chilliwack and Abbotsford neighbours.

-She starting feeding hungry folks on Nov.
+She starting feeding people on Nov.
 19 from her No. 3 Road property just days after the flood waters hit.

 “We created the food hub where anyone could come, no name needed, and we would feed them.

 “When some of them walked through the yard we could see by the looks on their faces they needed help, so we just helped,” Kuit said.

 She created the hub as a “safe space” offering home-cooked meals and supplies to those in need.

 Kuit says she has spent almost every day dressed in snow pants and winter coat, running the outdoor hub from a sheltered space in her backyard.
 Some days they feed hundreds.

 “We have been working to assist farmers and flood victims, to get their houses gutted, to provide clothes, work gear, food, PPE, blankets, heaters, and meals to feed work crews.”